Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Advanced Search for Loop Invariant Discovery

-Appendix~\ref{ap:inv:protocol} provides details on our experimental protocol, while Appendix~\ref{sec:inv-sys-prompt} shows the full system prompt used for the \code{SuggestInvariants} query of our abduction-based agent.
+This appendix provides details on our invariant synthesis case study (Section~\ref{sec:loop-invariants-case-study}).
+Appendix~\ref{ap:inv:protocol} elaborates on the experimental protocol, while Appendix~\ref{ap:inv-sys-prompt} shows the system prompts used for both the baseline and abduction-based agents.
+Appendix~\ref{ap:abduction-effect} shows the navigation function of the \code{Abduction} effect and proves it conditionally invertible.
+Finally, Appendix~\ref{ap:invariant-strategies-policies} provides code highlights for all strategies and policies.

-\subsubsection{Experimental Protocol Details}
+\subsection{Experimental Protocol Details}

-Sensitive policy parameters were tuned for all agents, selecting for parameters leading to the highest number of solved Code2Inv problems (the average cost is only used in cases of ties, although both metrics have a strong inverse correlation).
+Sensitive policy parameters were tuned for all agents, selecting those that led to the highest number of solved Code2Inv problems (using the average inference cost to break ties).
+Table~\ref{tab:model-pricing} provides details on model pricing.